-Vietnam has five different levels of education as pre-school, primary school, middle school, high school, and higher education.
-In North Vietnam, many of these schools are out in the countryside and due to the location and the economies of the area, it can be difficult for the children to get an education due to the life challenges they have.
-Project Sprouts is a Hanoi based initiative that helps support education in these remote areas.
+Vietnam has five different levels of education preschool, primary school, middle school, high school, and higher education.
+In North Vietnam, many of these schools are out in the countryside and due to the location and the area’s economies, it can be difficult for the children to get an education due to their life challenges.
+Project Sprouts is a Hanoi-based initiative that helps support education in these remote areas.

-Vietnam has a state-run public school system that is run by the Ministry of Education and Training (MOET).
-The Ministry of Education and Training oversees all the education in Vietnam.
+Vietnam has a state-run public school system run by the Ministry of Education and Training (MOET).
+The Ministry of Education and Training oversees all education in Vietnam.

-Education in Vietnam is divided up into five different levels as preschool, primary school, middle school, high school, and higher education.
+Education in Vietnam is divided into five levels: preschool, primary school, middle school, high school, and higher education.
 Formal education consists of twelve years of basic education.

 The Vietnamese school system by each education level:

 - Pre-school Children – Pre-school children are aged 18 months to 5 years old.
 This school is not compulsory, but many parents send their children to preschool starting at 18 months old.
 Parents must pay for this education, but those parents who are impoverished children are usually allowed to attend free or with some government subsidies.
 The preschool also acts as a kind of daycare for many parents where the mother and the father must work and have no other babysitter.

 - Primary School Children – Children in Vietnam must attend primary school from six.
 The actual years of compulsory education are only five years of actual schooling.
 In Vietnam, at least 95% of all children are enrolled in at least some kind of primary school at some time.
 Primary school is not 100% free, as school fees must be paid, and students need uniforms and even special shoes.
 For parents who cannot afford the fees, the government or school will usually help with subsidies in some way.